 - In the post-war period, companies primarily struggle with currency inflation.
 In addition, large material assets are destroyed during the war, for which insurance cover is no longer necessary.

 - The crisis seems to have bottomed out in the middle of the twenties.
 However, the ongoing development is no longer characterised by sustainability.
 At the beginning of the 1930s, the global economy slips back into a deep crisis defined by high unemployment on the one hand and a surplus of capital on the other.
-During this time, Baloise significantly expands its real estate portfolio.
+During this time, Baloise significantly expands the real estate portfolio.
 In France and Spain, Baloise co-founds La Cordialité (1921) and the Compañía Vascongada (1929).
 Basler Feuer and Basler Transport start doing business in Luxembourg in 1933.

 1939: Europe succumbs to the next miserable war; Baloise moves to the National Redoubt